Skip to main content

 After a few days, you’ll have a chain.
 Just keep at it, and the chain will grow longer every day.
 You’ll like seeing that chain, especially when you get a few weeks under your belt.
 Your only job is not to break the chain.

-This visual motivation subconsciously shifts your focus from the overwhelming task at hand to keep the chain (aka your productivity) going.
-You won’t want to break the chain, so you’ll force yourself to get things done.
+This visual motivation subconsciously shifts your focus from the overwhelming task at hand to keep the chain (aka your productivity streak) going.
+You won’t want to break the chain, so you’ll force yourself to get things done, helping you stay consistent.

-Here is a calendar and another to get you started.
+Here is a calendar to get you started.
 There’s also this web tool, in case you aren’t into print.

 If you want to keep learning about various productivity techniques, save the links below to read later.